JonathanGrossman/python_basics/06_numbers.md

 >>> 7
 ```

-Another way to change an int to a float is to perform an operation using the `int` with a `float`.
+Another way to change an `int` to a `float` is to perform an operation using the `int` with a `float` or another `int`.
 For instance, adding an int to a float returns a float.
 See below for a list of other operations.
 And see the operators chapter for more details about arithmetic operators.

 ```python
 # examples of numbers